GDP Data Quality Ratings

 Calculating the Data Ratings

-Countries in this grade all have up-to-date Base Years or use the chaining methodology and all employ the most up to date SNA 2008 standard for measuring GDP.
-They have lower levels of unmeasured informal economic activities with a median estimate of just over 14 per cent of official GDP and generally high levels of governance.
+Very high data quality and reliability.
+Comparable to the best statistical systems in the world.
 The quality of the economic data in ‘A’ graded countries is “as good as it gets” and can be used for most purposes, although the usual caution must be taken given less than full implementation of the latest standards, difficulties in estimating government output and the services sector.

 References